 Housing, Insurance, Estimated Costs and Visa

 Automotive Engineering Summer students can enter Germany as a tourist and stay for 90 Days without applying for a Student Residence Permit (Student Visa).

-In contrast to the US, we don’t offer on-campus housing but off-campus housing will be organized for you by our Office for International Relations – the approx. rent is 500,- Euros/month.
+In contrast to the US or Canada, we don’t offer on-campus housing but off-campus housing will be organized for you by our Office for International Relations.

 For more Information about the application process please contact your study abroad office